 Car accidents can happen at any time, especially on a highway.
 One common car accident we see at RMD Law occurs when a driver tries to change lanes and ends up striking another vehicle.
-These accidents can cause a host of injuries and require an experienced car accident lawyer to help determine what compensation is available.
+These accidents can cause a host of injuries and require an experienced auto accident lawyer in Orange County to help determine what compensation is available.

 Who Is at Fault for a Lane Change Accident?

 Under California law, the driver who is at fault for the accident is responsible for paying compensation to victims.
 Fault is called “negligence,” which is the legal term for failing to use reasonable care.
 All drivers owe others on the road a duty to operate their vehicles with sufficient care so that they do not cause accidents.
 When a driver is careless, he is legally responsible for all losses that result from a crash.